Aqovia/state-management-example/README.md

 ## Client

-The client is a dummy shopping application, consisting of a `browse-products` component, a `shopping-cart` component and a `recommended-products` component.
-It allows for browsing products, adding (and removing) them from a shopping cart, and viewing additional recommended products.
+The client is a dummy shopping application, consisting of the following main components:
+- `browse-products` - View available products
+- `production-information` - View a product's information, add it to the shopping cart and change its rating
+- `shopping-cart` - View and amend items added to the shopping cart
+- `recommended-products` - View recommended products based on what has been added to the shopping cart
+- `top-rated-products` - View the products that have the highest ratings

 ### Application State Management

 The application contains an example implementation of managing application state, in the form of a customer shopping cart.